FiveXV

 Studies show people rely primarily on non-verbal signals to interpret messages, which makes sense when we recall that non-verbal communication evolved before verbal.

 The point is this: Your employees, clients, prospects, and audiences' brains are designed to be a non-verbal processor first.
-A physical item gifted is the most direct non-verbal signal.
+A physical item gifted is the most direct non-verbal signal available to you.

-It's not that verbal communication isn't important.
 Humans just tend to trust what people do more than what people say.
-This biology in action - rooted in the age-old saying, actions speak louder than words.
+This biology in action - rooted in the age-old truth that actions speak louder than words.
 And it directly supports our brain's first concern: survival.

 A critical mistake many businesses make is defining the tangible gift as the non-verbal signal.
-It's a good start, but the survival brain is scanning the environment, so pairing down the non-verbal signal to the item itself will backfire.
+It's a good start, but it's incomplete

 You can gift the top brands in the world, but if your execution is not communicating the right non-verbal signals, the gift is meaningless.

 All great communication has signals that align.
-Contradict verbal and non-verbal signals with one another, and you create confusion.
+Contradict verbal and non-verbal signals with one another and you create confusion—sending mixed messages that leave the receiver uncertain.

 The enemy is misalignment.
-It kills good intention.
+It kills good intention and connection before either has a chance.

 The enemy is misalignment.
-It kills good intention.
+It kills good intention and connection before either has a chance.

 Clarity is Critical